AdaCore/libadalang/dev_manual/design_documents/preprocessor.rst

-The preprocessing logic to build on top of this looks trivial: replace ``#if``-disabled lines of code with blank lines (or remove them altogether depending on the corresponding otions), replace references to defined symbols with associated values and return back the resulting source buffer.
+The preprocessing logic to build on top of this looks trivial: replace ``#if``-disabled lines of code with blank lines (or remove them altogether depending on the corresponding options), replace references to defined symbols with associated values and return back the resulting source buffer.

 To summarize: